silvinayosa/MachineLearning/README.md

-# 📊 Machine Learning Projects
+# Machine Learning Projects 🎓

+A curated collection of small-scale machine learning experiments completed during my undergraduate studies.
+Each project focuses on classification models and exploratory data analysis (EDA), built using Python.
-A curated collection of small-scale machine learning experiments, focused on classification models and EDA.
-Organized into self-contained Python scripts and Streamlit apps, with clean visualizations and straightforward logic.
+Projects are organized into self-contained scripts or Streamlit apps, featuring clean visualizations and straightforward logic for learning and demonstration purposes.

 ---